 - Werner & Mertz Professional and WISAG kick off extensive cooperative effort

-- Is this the end of high-quality recycling?
+- Is this the end of high-quality plastic recycling?

 - New Head of the Professional Division of Werner & Mertz